Bevor Sie gehen...

 Care

-Cut and saw wounds as well as broken branches should be treated with a wound dressing as soon as possible to prevent pathogens from entering the plant.
+Cut and saw wounds and broken branches should be treated as quickly as possible with a wound sealant to prevent pathogens from entering the plant.

 Planting time

-Container plants can be planted all year round, except when the soil is frozen and in summer heat (over 30°C).
+Container plants can be planted all year round, except when the ground is frozen and in summer heat (over 30°C).

 You might also be interested in this